mastercomfig/tf2-patches/.github/ISSUE_TEMPLATE/tc2_bug_report.md

 name: Team Comtress bug report
 about: A bug that occurs in Team Comtress
 title:
-labels: bug, tc2 issue, needs triage
+labels: bug, tc2, needs triage
 assignees:

 ---